ArtesiaWater/traval/docs/getting_started.rst

           1: rule1                  0

 Next define a Detector object.
-This object is designed to store a timeseries and the intermediate and final results after applying an error detection algorithm.
-Initialize the Detector object with some timeseries.
-In this example we assume there is a timeseries called `raw_series`:
+This object is designed to store a time series and the intermediate and final results after applying an error detection algorithm.
+Initialize the Detector object with some time series.
+In this example we assume there is a time series called `raw_series`:

 .. code:: python